 Faculty member: any person hired by The University of Tampa to conduct classroom activities.

 Force: the use or threat of physical violence.

-Hazing: is defined as any activity that humiliates, degrades, abuses, or endangers a person, regardless of a person's willingness to participate, or is otherwise prohibited by Florida Statutes § 1006.63 for the purposes of, but not limited to, initiation or admission into or affiliation with any organization, regardless of intent or consent of the participants.
+Hazing: any activity that humiliates, degrades, abuses, or endangers a person, regardless of a person's willingness to participate, or is otherwise prohibited by Florida Statutes § 1006.63 for the purposes of, but not limited to, initiation or admission into or affiliation with any organization, regardless of intent or consent of the participants.

 Hearing Board Advisor: any person assigned by the Office of Student Conduct to chair and administer processes related to a hearing board.

 Incapacitation: the mental or physical inability to make informed judgments and/or provide consent that could be temporary or permanent.
-The determination of whether a person is incapacitated is objectively based on what a reasonable person exercising good judgement should have and/or would have known about the condition of the incapacitated party.
+The determination of whether a person is incapacitated is objectively based on what a reasonable person exercising good judgment should have and/or would have known about the condition of the incapacitated party.